 BUY A CITY PASS OR A COPENHAGEN CARD

-It can be difficult to find out exactly how many zones, you are going to travel through on your trip.
-If you switch between trains, metro and buses – as most do – it can also be difficult to keep track of all your tickets.
+It can be difficult to find out exactly how many zones you are going pass on your trip.
+If you switch between trains, metro and buses, it can prove difficult to keep track of all your tickets.

 This is where the Copenhagen Card and the City Pass comes in handy.
 They allow you unlimited access to public transportation for a limited period of time.
 Use the S-trains, Metro and buses in the Greater Copenhagen area.

 • City Pass – choose a 24- or 72-hour card